mapprotocol/docs/develop/map-relay-chain/how-to-make-genesis.md

   $ ./Marker genesis

 OPTIONS
-  --buildpath                                                  buildpath is the path to
-                                                               truffle compile output folder.
+  --buildpath:  buildpath is the path to truffle compile output folder.

-  --newenv                                                     the genesis.json will be
-                                                               generated under this folder
+  --newenv:   the genesis.json will be generated under this folder

-  --markercfg                                                  this your markerConfig.json
-                                                               path default to github.com/
+  --markercfg:  this your markerConfig.json path default to github.com/mapprotocol/atlas/marker/config/markerConfig.json
-                                                               mapprotocol/atlas/marker/config/
-                                                               markerConfig.json

 EXAMPLES: